jaypersanchez/comfreeproperty/README.md

 7. Application UI for user application example
 8. During development, ether is used as currency for the buy/sell transaction.
 Implement MetaCoin as a utility token as currency for buy/sell transaction
-9. There's only one offer from a buyer wallet.
-Must change so that a buyer can have multiple offers